IcaroTorres-zz/guild-api/README.md

 ### Content
 **Disclaimer**
-> _All actions below fails with BadRequest if not receiving properly formatted requests, avoiding the need to add this as possible return of each described action in this section._
+> _All actions below fails with BadRequest if not receiving properly formatted requests, avoiding the need of adding this as possible return of each described action in this section._

 #### Actions, Methods and Endpoints. ([API] present below correspond to https://[server]/lumen.api).
 | Action | Method | Endpoint URI format | Example |